Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 Do note, configuring the `config.yml` isn't limited to what I mentioned here.
 Based on the theme you're using, you might/mightn't have to extend on it.

-And at last, the `content` directory where you store the Markdown files for your articles.
+And at last, the content directory where you store the Markdown files for your articles.
 You can organize your Markdown content into subdirectories for easier maintenance & organization.
-For example, here's what mine looks like.
+For example, here's how mine looks.

 ```bash
 ./content